Drain Host

 During the drain

-Section titled “During the drain”The UI shows a live progress view:
+Section titled “During the drain”The host detail page shows a live progress view:

 - Current stack being migrated